Iron Supplementation In Babies and Children

 What Is Iron?

-Iron is a basic metal or mineral.
-It is also an important part of every cell in the human body.
-Most importantly, iron is found in the red blood cells where it delivers oxygen to all of the organs and tissues.
+Iron is a mineral.
+It is an important part of every cell in the human body.
+Most importantly, iron is found in the red blood cells where it helps deliver oxygen to all of the organs and tissues.

 What Happens When the Body Has Low Iron?

-Iron is needed to create new blood cells so a lack of iron can cause a low blood count (called anemia).
+Iron is needed to create new blood cells.
+A lack of iron can cause a low blood count called anemia.
 Anemia is one of the most common nutritional problems worldwide.

 Anemia can lead to a number of problems, including: